Connectome cost conservation model of skill learning

 Expected Outcomes

-Finally, as I anticipate that the connectome predisposes the capacity to rewire, the suggested predictive modelling framework could be the basis to simulate individual ability to learn, rehabilitate, or develop degenerative processes.
+Finally, as I anticipate that the connectome predisposes the capacity to rewire, the suggested predictive modeling framework could be the basis to simulate individual ability to learn, rehabilitate, or develop degenerative processes.
+Learning, memory, decision-making, and other cognitive processes happen at the whole organ level.

 Conclusion